learn-co-curriculum/dsc-building-an-svm-from-scratch-lab/README.md

 class_2 = X[labels==1]
 ```

 Next, you need to find a way to create a hyperplane (in this case, a line) that can maximize the difference between the two classes.
 Here's a pseudocode outline:
 - First, `import cvxpy as cp`
-- Next, define the variables. note that b and w are variables (what are the dimensions?)
+- Next, define the variables. note that b and w are variables (What are the dimensions?)
-- Then, build the constraints.
-We have two constraints here
+- Then, build the constraints.(You have two constraints here.)
-- After that, use "+" to group the constraints togethes
+- After that, use "+" to group the constraints together
 - The next step is to define the objective function
 - After that, define the problem using `cp.Problem`
 - Solve the problem using `.solve`
-- After that, print the problem status (however you defined the problem, and attach `.status`.
+- Finally, print the problem status (however you defined the problem, and attach `.status`.

 ```python